davs3275/sbs/med/collier.md

 harmony with Nature and her works.

 ---
-3.3 Hippocrates, who cured so manydiseases, himself fell ill and died.
+3.3 Hippocrates, who cured so many diseases, himself fell ill and died.
 The Chaldeans, who foretold other people's death, at last met with their own fate.
 Alexander, Pompey, and Julius Csesar, who had